-The critical path will be determined when Network Rail issue a revised programme.
+The critical path cannot be determined at the current time until Network Rail issue a revised programme which is normal practice at this early GRIP Stage.
+A revised programme is a deliverable of GRIP Stage 3 (Option Selection), scheduled to be issued within the next 2 months (January 2019) now that the Direct Services Agreement with Network Rail has been signed recently allowing their project team to progress developing the scheme.
 This programme will be updated and issues in Primavera which will list all the GRIP deliverables (broken down into specific tasks), including contingency.